 - Excise Tax:Annually by Jan.
 20th

 Effective October 1, 2018, a Direct Wine Shippers Permit is required for making on-site and off-site wine sales and shipments to consumers in Oklahoma.
 The cost for the initial permit is $300 with subsequent renewals costing $150 per year.

-- Once a winery has registered with the ABLE Commission for a Direct Wine Shippers Permit, the Commission will notify the Oklahoma Tax Commission and the Oklahoma Tax Commission will then send a letter and business registration packet to the winery notifying them of the requirements for receiving a Direct Wine Shipper (Tax) Permit and a Vendor Use Tax Permit.
+- Once a winery has registered with the ABLE Commission for a Direct Wine Shippers Permit, the Commission will notify the Oklahoma Tax Commission and the Oklahoma Tax Commission will then notify the winery of the requirements for receiving a Direct Wine Shipper (Tax) Permit and a Vendor Use Tax Permit.

-- Wineries should NOT complete the online business registration application.
+- Beginning July 15, 2019, a winery should complete the online business registration application.

 - Direct shippers must file an annual direct shipment report with the ABLE Commission.

-- The consumer is required to verify, by electronic means or otherwise, that they are at least twenty-one (21) years of age.
+- The consumer is required to verify, by electronic means or otherwise, that they are at least 21 years of age.

 - Direct shippers shall ensure that all packages containing wine shipped directly to a consumer in Oklahoma are conspicuously labeled with the words “CONTAINS ALCOHOL: SIGNATURE OF PERSON AGE 21 OR OLDER REQUIRED FOR DELIVERY” or are conspicuously labeled with alternative wording preapproved by the ABLE Commission.

 Note that starting Oct.
 1, 2018, the Federal on-site provision will no longer apply to consumers in Oklahoma, and wineries that do not hold a Wine Shipper’s Permit will be prohibited from making on-site or off-site shipments to Oklahoma consumers under any circumstances.